-Procedure to Determine Emergency Notification:
+Procedure to Determine Emergency Notification

-In the event of an emergency, the University's Incident Commander (or his/her designee), Executive Director of Lipscomb University Department of Security (or his/her designee), and/or Associate Vice President of Risk Management will determine a prompt and appropriate course of action.
+In the event of an emergency, the University's Incident Commander (or his/her designee), Chief of Lipscomb University Department of Security (or his/her designee), and/or Associate Vice President of Risk Management will determine a prompt and appropriate course of action.
 In addition to identifying the nature of the emergency, this team also determines which campus audiences need to be notified and the content of such notification.
-These determinations are made on a case-bycase basis depending on the circumstances involved and the severity of the incident.
+These determinations are made on a case-by-case basis depending on the circumstances involved and the severity of the incident.
 For example, it is generally Lipscomb's policy to activate the Alert System whenever a determined emergency:

-- · Appears to be an immediate credible threat to the health, safety, or security of Lipscomb students, faculty or staff; - Results in a disruption of normal campus operations (e.g., fire, criminal activity, tornado warning, or other severe weather); or - Attracts significant police or media presence, regardless of time or perceived severity, because such presence inevitably stirs concerns and can contribute to panic.
+- Appears to be an immediate credible threat to the health, safety, or security of Lipscomb students, faculty or staff; - Results in a disruption of normal campus operations (e.g., fire, criminal activity, tornado warning, or other severe weather); or - Appears to be an immediate credible threat to the health, safety, or security of Lipscomb students, faculty or staff; - Attracts significant police or media presence, regardless of time or perceived severity, because such presence inevitably stirs concerns and can contribute to panic.